 Breathing from the diaphragm is the key to making the voice flow out into space (projecting your voice).
 This flow can be disrupted very easily through physical and mental obstacles.
 Practising mindfulness helps us to become aware of all the different physical sensations and thoughts that play a big part in how our voice sounds.
 Mindfulness also helps with quietening the inner critic and with dissolving mental blocks.

 Imagination plays an important part in singing too.
 You can help your body and vocal cords to create changes through what I call active imagination.
-You need to use imagination when you try to interpret songs and music styles.
+You need to use your imagination when interpreting songs and music styles.

 Imagination goes hand in hand with emotion which is the key to singing from the heart.
 It’s also the most powerful aspect of singing.
 Without imagination and emotion, singing becomes robotic, soul-less.
-It misses the final goal of being a human, it misses out true self-expression.
-True self-expression through singing is the ultimate goal of singing like a lark voice coaching.
+It misses the final goal of being a human, it misses out on true self-expression.
+True self-expression through singing is the ultimate goal of Sing Like A Lark voice coaching.
 It’s about uncovering the unique qualities of your voice and bringing them out in the open with confidence and self-love.
 As one of my students said: “By liberating my voice I liberated myself.”

 Exploring and uncovering the treasures hidden in your voice

 It’s through these seven processes of singing you will – step by step -uncover the treasures in your voice: